morrownr/USB-WiFi/README.md

 #### AC1200 - USB 3 - 2.4 GHz and 5 GHz

-##### chipset mt7663u (Wave2) - The driver for this chipset is in the kernel waiting for adapters to be produced.

 ##### chipset mt7612u - supported in-kernel since Linux kernel 4.19

 Amazon - $37 - [Alfa AWUS036ACM Long-Range Dual-Band AC1200 USB 3.0 Wi-Fi Adapter](https://www.amazon.com/Network-AWUS036ACM-Long-Range-Wide-Coverage-High-Sensitivity/dp/B08BJS8FXD) [1]

 Note: The above, Alfa AWUS036ACM, adapter is an excellent product.
 It is mid-priced, well made and works well in managed (client) mode, AP mode and monitor mode.
 This is a single mode device meaning that usb-modeswitch is not required.
+That is a very good thing!
 There are 2 more links to this adapter below and it is available from online sellers around the world in case the above link is out of stock.
+Highly recommended.

 Amazon - $40 - [Alfa AWUS036ACM Long-Range Dual-Band AC1200 Wireless USB 3.0 Wi-Fi Adapter](https://www.amazon.com/Alfa-Long-Range-Dual-Band-Wireless-External/dp/B00MX57AO4)